 - If you have time, soak kombu and dried shiitake mushrooms in water overnight in the fridge for slow steeping; otherwise, just 30 minutes will do.

 - Don’t skimp on the oil when cooking the eggplants.
-The oil helps to crisp up the texture.
+The oil helps crisp up the texture.

 - Heat up fried tofu in the broth if you like, but it’s not necessary.